rvalavi/blockCV/cran_comments.md

 ## Test environments
-* local Ubuntu install, R v4.1.0
+* MacOS on R v4.2.2
 * Windows Server 2008 R2 SP1, R-release, 32/64 bit
-* Oracle Solaris 10, x86, 32 bit, R-release

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 NOTES:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Roozbeh Valavi <valavi.r@gmail.com>’

 * checking installed package size ...
-NOTE installed size is  8.7Mb sub-directories of 1Mb or more: extdata   7.8Mb
+NOTE installed size is  5.9Mb sub-directories of 1Mb or more: doc       3.6Mb extdata   1.9Mb

-* checking Rd cross-references ...
-NOTE
-Package unavailable to check Rd xrefs: ‘biomod2’
+checking Rd cross-references ...
+NOTE Package unavailable to check Rd xrefs: ‘biomod2’

-Resonse:
-- This is the main email I use and it will always be available.
+Response:
-- the size of tallbal is less than 5MB
+- the size of tallbal is less than 4.3MB
-- 'biomod' package is not directly used in vignette or the package (the code related to this package is will not be run in vignette due to slow runtime).
+- 'biomod' package is not directly used in vignette or the package (the code related to this package is not executed in the vignette due to slow runtime).

 ## Downstream dependencies
-The both downstream dependencies (forestecology and sdmApp packages) are checked and they are fine.
+All downstream dependencies are checked and they are fine.